Why This Guide Matters

 Deposit: Typically 10-20% of purchase price (some banks accept as low as 5%)

-Transfer Duty: Government tax on property transfers (calculator below)
+Transfer Duty: Government tax on property transfers (0% up to R1M, then progressive rates)

 Home Insurance: Required by banks, typically 0.3-0.5% of property value annually